James Cochran Stevenson: Legacy

 Stevenson was a religious man with a strong sense of public duty and commitment to the local area, but his chemical works, using the Leblanc process, caused pollution and imposed harsh working conditions on employees, despite being the first Tyneside factory to offer a Saturday half holiday.

 Family

 Stevenson married Elisa Ramsay Anderson, daughter of Rev. James Anderson, D.D., of Morpeth in 1855.
 Their daughter Hilda was also an MP.
 She married Walter Runciman, 1st Viscount Runciman of Doxford (1870–1949), who was an important member of the Baldwin and Chamberlain governments in the 1930s.
-Another daughter, Louisa Mary, married Sir Kenneth Skelton Anderson, 1st Baronet of Ardtaraig (1866–1942), the son of the Rev. Alexander Anderson and Mary (Gavin) Anderson, of Aberdeenshire.
+Their second son, the historian James Cochran Stevenson Runciman, known commonly as Sir Steven Runciman, was named after Stevenson.
+Another of Stevenson's daughters, Louisa Mary, married Sir Kenneth Skelton Anderson, 1st Baronet of Ardtaraig (1866–1942), the son of the Rev. Alexander Anderson and Mary (Gavin) Anderson, of Aberdeenshire.
 He was the owner of the Orient Steam Navigation Company.

 James Cochran Stevenson had nine siblings, including Flora Stevenson, J.J.
 Stevenson and Louisa Stevenson.